Abuhamida/asteroid-hazard-prediction/README.md

 The model is deployed using Gradio for easy interaction.
 To run the deployment locally:

 1. Ensure you have required libraries installed: `pip install gradio pickle pandas`
-2. Run the deployment script: `python deploy.py`
+2. Open final_project.ipynb in Jupyter Notebook.
+3. Run all cells to reproduce the analysis and model training.
+4. Use the Gradio app for real-time predictions.
 3. Open the provided local URL in your web browser to interact with the model.

 **Gradio Interface**